Liverpool Cathedral: Services and other uses

 The cathedral is open daily all year round from 8:00 am to 6:00 pm (except Christmas Day, when it closes to the public at 3 pm), and regular services are held every day of the week at 8:30 am: Morning Prayer (Holy Communion on Sundays).
 12:05 pm Monday–Saturday (Communion) and Monday–Friday at 5:30pm (Evensong or said Evening Prayer according to day and time of year).
 At the weekend, there is also a 3pm Evensong service on Saturdays and Sundays with a main Cathedral Eucharist at 10:30 am, which attracts a large core congregation each week.
 It also has a more intimate Communion on Sundays at 4 pm.
 Since early 2011, the cathedral has also offered a regular, more informal form of cafe-style worship called "Zone 2", running parallel to its main Sunday Eucharist each week and held in the lower rooms in the Giles Gilbert Scott Function Suite (formerly the Western Rooms).
 The core services at 5:30pm on Mondays, Tuesdays, Thursdays and Fridays, 10:30am on Sundays and 3pm Saturdays and Sundays are supported on each occasion during term time by the cathedral choir.

 Following the closure of their building in Rodney Street in 1975, the Liverpool St. Andrew's congregation of the Church of Scotland used the Radcliffe Room of the cathedral for Sunday services.
-The congregation finally disbanded in November 2016.
+The congregation disbanded in November 2016.

 Admission to the cathedral is free, but with a suggested donation of £5.
 (Note: There is a charge for those who wish take the visitor's Great Space experience, including a short film showing the construction of the cathedral, an audio tour (several different languages and a junior version available) and an opportunity to go up the tower (fee payable).
 The tower is closed to the visiting public during times of particularly bad or windy weather or if a special event or service prevents access.)
 Car parking is available on-site on a pay-on-exit basis.
 Parking is free for attendance at all services.
 Access to the main floor of the cathedral is restricted during services and some of the major events.

 The building also plays host to a wide range of events and special services including concerts, academic events involving local schools, graduations, exhibitions, family activities, seminars, conferences, corporate events, commemorative services, anniversary services and many more.
 Its maximum capacity for any major event including special services is 3,500 standing, or about 2,300 fully seated.
 The ground floor of the cathedral is fully accessible.

 Liverpool Cathedral has its own specialist constabulary to keep watch on an all-year 24-hour basis.
 The Liverpool Cathedral Constables together with the York Minster Police and several other cathedrals' constable units are members of the Cathedral Constables' Association.

 Liverpool Cathedral also features on a page of the latest design of the British passport.